trezzuri/erpnext-docs/docs/pt/accounts/journal-entry.md

 ## 3. Journal Entry Types

-Let's take a look at some of the common accounting entries that can be done via Journal Entry in ERPNext.
+Let's take a look at some of the common accounting entries that can be done via Journal Entry in SOMA.

 ### 3.1 Journal Entry